 The Dutch take liability very seriously.
 Personal liability insurance is mandatory to cover individuals for the event that they accidently damage someone else’s property.
 Employers also have liability insurance to cover incidents that occur during work and at the office.

-However, due to the importance of liability, an increasing number of companies have become reluctant to organise business activities due to potential liability for any damage incurred by employees during these events.
+However, an increasing number of companies have become reluctant to organise business activities due to the potential for additional liability for any damage incurred by employees during these events.

 As an employer you have a duty of care with regard to your employees.
 This means it is your responsibility to ensure safety at work and in the work environment.
 In principle, the employer is therefore liable for damage that employees cause if the damage was caused by an error during work and the employer had control over the employee.
 Whether there is an error and whether this error is related to the work depends on the circumstances of the case.